 (middle below) is an endemic with a tiny range, confined to Santa Cruz

 Island among the Channel Islands off southern California.
 It differed

 from the coastal mainland jays in behavior and several physical traits

-(note the big bill compared with the Western Scrub-Jay at top of this page;
+(note the big bill compared with the Western Scrub-Jay; see more in

 Woolfenden & Fitzpatrick 1984).
 For these reasons, plus biochemical